 How to talk to your spouse about money without arguing

-What you and your spouse need to understand one another's relationship with money could depend on a number of factors.
-For my wife and I, what mattered most was our values.
+What you and your spouse need to understand one another's relationship with money could depend on several factors.
+For my wife and me, what mattered most was our values.
 Discussing what we value most before making significant financial decisions has served us well.

 However, most financial therapists would agree that it might not be so simple for others.
 For those who have experienced traumatic experiences around money, their relationship with money could be more complicated.